-Psychomotor seizures affect behavior; pets seem to hallucinate (fly biting), become aggressive or fearful, or exhibit obsessive/compulsive behavior (such as tail chasing).
+Psychomotor seizures affect behavior; pets seem to hallucinate (such as fly biting), become aggressive or fearful, or exhibit obsessive/compulsive behavior (like tail chasing).
 Most seizures last only a few minutes and are more frightening than they are dangerous.

 How Common Are Seizures?

 Epilepsy is considered rare in cats.
 But some experts estimate as many as three to four percents of all dogs suffer from epilepsy, a figure that is much higher with some breeds.
 Seizures that first appear prior to age two likely are inherited.

 What You Can Do

 Any kind of sensory stimulation could prolong the seizure, though, which means touching him or talking to him could make the convulsion worse.
 Turning out the lights, or simply covering the puppy's face with a dark cloth may help the puppy recover more quickly.
 Most seizures last only a minute or two.
 Those lasting longer than five minutes constitute an emergency that needs immediate veterinary help.

 Seizures take enormous amounts of energy.
 After the puppy wakes up, he may act weak or disoriented for a while.
 You can reassure him and comfort your pooch once he's conscious again and give him some time to recover.
 He may simply want to sleep.

 Causes of Seizures in Puppies

 Injuries from head trauma can cause scar tissue in the brain that prompts seizures.
 Nearly any serious illness (distemper, heat stroke, poison, organ failure, brain tumors) may cause seizures.
 But most pet seizures--about 80 percent--have no apparent cause and are termed idiopathic.

 How Puppy Seizures Are Treated

 Newer options may also be appropriate.
 Pets that suffer from psychomotor seizures have been helped with medications that control obsessive/compulsive disorders.
 Several universities, including Ohio State and Texas A&M, have researched potassium bromide (an easily metabolized salt) alone or in combination with other anticonvulsants like Tranxene or phenobarbital.